 Michael Jablonski is an attorney and author.
 He earned the 'Outstanding Academic Achievement by a Graduate Student' Award from the Georgia State Department of Communication.
 He is the author of the book The Real Cyber War: The Political Economy of Internet Freedom with Dr. Shawn Powers.
 His work is focused on the political economy of information employed by violent political extremist, exploitation by violent political extremist of incumbent practices in western, online media, and the establishment of radical and extremist identities over time through discourses that interact with less radical communities.
 He served as a Presidential Fellow with the TCV and is currently pursuing a Ph.D. degree.

-Wojciech Kaczkowski is currently pursuing a Ph.D. in Community Psychology.
-He earned his B.A. in Psychology and Philosophy from University of Georgia and his M.A. in Psychology from Wake Forest University.
+Wojciech Kaczkowski earned his Ph.D. in Community Psychology from Georgia State in 2020.
+He went on to accept an Evaluation Fellowship at the CDC’s Division of Adolescent and School Health.
+There, he is working on programs on sexual health education and domestic violence prevention.
+Kaczkowski earned his B.A. in Psychology and Philosophy from University of Georgia and his M.A. in Psychology from Wake Forest University.

 His research interests focus on social and cultural factors that contribute to the development of violent behaviors and attitudes.
 Specifically, he is interested in examining risk and protective factors for gender-based violence and radicalization into violent extremism, as well as the relationship between these two forms of violent behavior.

 Kaczkowski’s experience includes work as a project manager for John Templeton Foundation’s Life Paths Research Program in Sewanee, Tennessee.
 Currently, his research looks at the use of images of children in Islamic State propaganda, the qualitative analysis of first-hand narratives of sexual violence perpetration, and the bystander intervention in situations involving sexual aggression.